EMERSE EMERSE Website Documentation Documentation

 Three high level approaches are briefly described here, with details in additional sections that follow:

-1. Custom code with Solr Client: We have found this to be the ideal approach because of it’s speed, multi-threaded capabilities, and flexibility.
+We have found this to be the ideal approach because of it’s speed, multi-threaded capabilities, and flexibility.
 Client libraries are available for most common programming languages.
-See section, below: Indexing programmatically with Solr Client
+See section, below: Indexing Programmatically

 800